dgarciabriseno/helioviewer-project.github.io/_posts/2023-10-27-open-in-jhelioviewer.md

 so that it can reconstruct the movie.

 ## Limitations
-Currently videos containing XRT and GONG layers are not supported.
+Currently videos containing XRT or GONG layers are not supported.

 ## How-To?
 To open a movie in JHelioviewer, first have JHelioviewer running, then open one of your movies in [helioviewer.org](https://helioviewer.org).